Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>Delegates</b></summary>
   To quote Microsoft: "A delegate is a type that represents references to methods with a particular parameter list and return type".
-Delegates allow methods to be passed as parameters.
+Delegates allow methods to be passed as arguments.
 You can understand how to implement/use a delegate by following the three steps: Declaring, Instaniating, and Invoking.
 <br>
 </details>